-Kelsie Jean Smeby Goes Braless Under Jacket While Sporting String Bikini Bottoms
+Kelsie Jean Smeby Goes Braless Under Her Jacket While Sporting String Bikini Bottoms

-Model Kelsie Jean Smeby has an incredible figure and she seems to enjoy putting it on display is revealing outfits.
-In her latest Instagram share, she flashed plenty of skin when she went going braless under a jacket while sporting a pair of string bikini bottoms and a cowboy hat.
+Model Kelsie Jean Smeby has an incredible figure and she seems to enjoy putting it on display in revealing outfits.
+In her latest Instagram share, she flashed plenty of skin when she went braless under a jacket while sporting a pair of string bikini bottoms and a cowboy hat.

-The picture was presented in monochrome format, so it was impossible to know what the color her attire was, but that did not make the image any less titillating.
+The picture was presented in monochrome format, so it was impossible to know what color her attire was, but that did not make the image any less titillating.

-Kelsie’s jacket was dark, and it appeared to be leather.
-The number was cropped at her was it, and featured a belt.
+Kelsie's jacket was dark and appeared to be leather.
+The number was cropped at her waist and featured a belt.
 She wore it open, exposing her bare, voluptuous cleavage.
 All that could be seen of her panties were the thin straps that were pulled high on her waist.

-The model added a western flair to the outfit with a pair of thigh-high boots that had metal tips on the toes.
+The model added a western flair to the outfit with a pair of thigh-high boots that had metal tips.
 She also sported a cowboy hat.

 For accessories, Kelsie went with a dainty body chain that fell between her breasts and wrapped around the sides of her waist.
 She also wore a pair of large hoop earrings.